okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-import-existing-resources/main/index.md

 ## Avoid importing user objects with Terraform

 An imported Okta user object is much larger than other types of objects.
-The users' group memberships and app assignments add more size.
+A users' group memberships and app assignments add more size.
 In most circumstances, the best practice is to avoid importing users.

 Group resources are much smaller.
 Importing those into your configuration enables using group names and IDs for other Terraform contexts.
 For example, [defining group assignments by ID for access to an Okta application](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/app_group_assignment).